-8.0 Engagement process and planning
+9.0 Engagement process and planning

-- 8.1.
-Where engagement is required under this Policy, the Council will develop an Engagement Plan.
-Engagement plans will be developed under the guidance of our Engagement Toolkit Te Kete Raukura, and in accordance with the engagement principles set out in section 9.0 of this Policy. - 8.2.
+- 9.1.
+Where public participation in the decision-making process is required under this Policy, the Council will develop an Engagement Plan.
+Engagement plans will be developed under the guidance of our Engagement Toolkit Te Kete Raukura, and in accordance with the engagement principles set out in section 9.0 of this Policy. - 9.2.
 We will follow a stepped process to engagement planning and implementation.
 Key aspects are summarised below: